allegheny-college-cmpsc-201-spring-2024/lox/README.md

 * Correctly identify and describe the steps in the design and implementation of a programming language
 * Interpret and use an existing programming language grammar
-* Design, implement, and evaluate a correct scanner and parser for a programming language
+* Using knowledge of the general principles of programming languages, correctly implement a computer program in a heretofore unknown programming language

 ## Using this repository